Hmbown/demyst/README.md

 **Is a 10x slower but 1000x more correct computation acceptable?**

-Scilint bets yes.
+Demyst bets yes.
 We are moving from "fast but wrong" to "principled and preserved."

 This aligns with the broader movement toward **self-verifiable AI reasoning**—systems that can prove their outputs are trustworthy, not just plausible.
-Whether in mathematical proofs (DeepSeek-Math-V2) or scientific code (Scilint), the goal is the same: **process integrity over outcome accuracy**.
+Whether in mathematical proofs (DeepSeek-Math-V2) or scientific code (Demyst), the goal is the same: **process integrity over outcome accuracy**.

 ## Related Work